-A Beneficiary is a person entitled to receive benefits from the General Gumala Foundation (GGF).
-To be a Beneficiary of this Foundation, you must be recognised as an individual of one of the three language groups: Bunjima, Nyiyaparli or Yinhawangka.
+A Beneficiary of the Trust is an individual entitled to receive benefits from the General Gumala Foundation.
+To be a Beneficiary you must be recognised as a Traditional Owner as defined under the Trust Deed.

-Gumala has approximately 1,600 registered adult Beneficiaries.
-In making a decision about who qualifies as a Beneficiary, the Trustee is bound by the Trust Deed to consider the following:
+Gumala currently has over 1900 Beneficiaries.
+When making the decision on whether an individual qualifies to become a Beneficiary, the Trustee is bound by the Trust Deed to consider the following:

 - Aboriginal Tradition

-- Whether a person regards him/herself as a Traditional Owner and is accepted by other Traditional Owners as a Traditional Owner
+- Whether a person regards themselves as a Traditional Owner and is accepted by other Traditional Owners as a Traditional Owner.

-- Any relevant determination of a court or tribunal
+- Any relevant determination of any Court or Tribunal.

-If you have recently turned 18, you are encouraged to put in a joint application for approval.
+If you have recently turned 18 you are encouraged to put in a joint application.